-- Nerve fibers along the spinal cord
+Nerve fibers along the spinal cord

-- Nerve-like cells in the adrenal glands
+Nerve-like cells in the adrenal glands

-In most cases, neuroblastoma starts in the adrenal glands or the nerve fibers in the
+In most cases, neuroblastoma starts in the adrenal glands.
+These glands are on the

 in the chest, neck, or lower belly (pelvis).

-What causes neuroblastoma in a child?The cancer is caused by changes in the DNA of the cells.
-In most children, this happens
+Cancer is caused by changes (mutations) in the DNA of the cells.
+In most children,

 What are the symptoms of neuroblastoma in a child?